ValeryOrange/tokareva-softswiss-test/README.md

 ### `npm run deploy`

 Deploys this application to GitHub Pages and available on [https://valeryorange.github.io/tokareva-softswiss-test/#/](http://ValeryOrange.github.io/tokareva-softswiss-test).
-Before the command you need to add key "homepage": "https://valeryorange.github.io/tokareva-softswiss-test" so GitHub Pages knows where to deploy it.
+Before the command you need to add field "homepage": "https://valeryorange.github.io/tokareva-softswiss-test" to package.json so GitHub Pages knows where to deploy it.
 It is not set permanently because it changes routing in dev build.